bharatsn123/golang-public-proj/README.md

 ```
   original data: [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]

-  The current result will look like this:
-  { data: [1, 2, 3, ..., 10] }

-  With pagination implementation, the result may look like this:
+  With pagination implementation, the results look like this:
   request() -> { data: [1, 2], token: "nQsjz" }

   The token can then be used to fetch more result: